 Electric Vehicle Cost Comparison

 A common belief held by many consumers is that ZEVs are more expensive than gas-powered vehicles.
 It is true that the upfront cost of an EV is higher than a traditional car, as mentioned earlier.
 However, research from Clean Energy Canada indicates EVs are cheaper/more affordable than their gas counterparts over eight years of ownership and when driving 20,000 km a year.
+Cost savings are typically seen in refuelling and maintenance costs.
 To highlight the affordability of ZEVs, we have compared the cost of an EV and gas-powered model over one year of ownership.
-In calculating the final cost of the electric vehicle, we factored in the iZEV program.
+In calculating the total cost of the electric vehicle, we factored in the iZEV program.